Moyotecky/gnext_assessment_backend/README.md

    - Check the server logs for errors.
    - Ensure the correct PORT is specified in the `.env` file.

-3. **Cloudinary Uploads Failing**:
-   - Verify your `CLOUDINARY_URL`.
-   - Ensure your Cloudinary account is active.

-4. **Email Issues**:
-   - Verify your email service credentials.
-   - Check if less secure app access is enabled (if using Gmail).

 ### Reporting Bugs
-If you encounter any issues, feel free to open an issue in the repository or contact the maintainer.
+If you encounter any issues, feel free to open an issue in the repository or contact me on via email "moyotecky@gmail.com".

 ---